 You will live in one of our secure modern residence houses and participate in organized weekend activities with other members of pre-college programs.
 There are study rooms, kitchenettes, laundry facilities, floor lounges, and a computer lab available for use.
 Program Assistants (PAs) living in the halls provide advice and information, in addition to leading weekend activities and ensuring the rules and regulations of the program are maintained.
 A meal plan will allow you to enjoy a variety of food choices available across the campus.

-To apply to our Architecture Discovery Program, please submit the following materials:
+To apply to our Architecture Discovery Program, please submit the following materials by May 1, 2014 (March 15, 2014, for international applicants):

 1. Completed application form; click here to download the form.